• Skip to primary navigation

 Chicken cholay step - adding chicken and spices

-4. Add the yogurt and tomato paste and cook uncovered for 15 minutes.
+4. Add the yogurt and tomato paste and cook uncovered for 15 minutes on medium to high heat, stirring frequently and adding only splashes of water occasionally.

 Chicken cholay step - adding yogurt and tomato paste